alibashi-brian/alibashi-brian.github.io/_pages/about.md

 Projects
 ======
-You can click [here!](https://alibashi-brian.github.io/projects/) to view my projects!
+You can click [here](https://alibashi-brian.github.io/projects/) to view my projects!

 Cv
 ------
-To view my CV, click [here!](https://alibashi-brian.github.io/cv/)
+You can click [here](https://alibashi-brian.github.io/cv/) to view my CV!